Ambremari/VProfile_reconstruction_with_fda/README.md

 3. FPCA on functional data object
 4. Projection of incomplete profiles in the FPCA space with PACE
 5. Reconstruction of full vertical profiles
-6. Optional computation of confidence intervals
+6. Computation of confidence intervals

 ---